ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-test-debug.md

 Use the `mbed test` command to compile and run tests.

+There are two testing frameworks, Greentea and Icetea.
+Greentea offers tests designed for driver porting and target verification.
+Icetea offers and manages tests that can contain multiple devices under test (DUTs) at the same time.
+In example you can test a network setup with a server and multiple clients and control them at the same time from the test environment.

 The arguments to `test` are:
 * `-m <MCU>` to select a target for the compilation.
 If `detect` or `auto` parameter is passed, then Mbed CLI will attempt to detect the connected target and compile against it.
 * `-t <TOOLCHAIN>` to select a toolchain (of those defined in `mbed_settings.py`, see above), where `toolchain` can be either `ARM` (Arm Compiler 5), `GCC_ARM` (GNU Arm Embedded), or `IAR` (IAR Embedded Workbench for Arm).